gvergotte/irbeuromov/index.md

 1. Click on the left (View the Project on Github).
 2. Download the .html file in the main branch of the repository.
 3. Open the .html file with your favorite browser.
-4. Extend text boxes if you need more place at some points (the bottom left corner).
+4. Extend text boxes if you need more place at some points (the bottom right corner).
 5. To save your project, right click on the page and save the .html file.
 6. To export as PDF (for submission purpose), right clic and print the PDF.